 You can develop more confidence in your marketing over time by simply showing up more, trying different things out and seeing what sticks.

 Being prepared to experiment is half the battle and with every new thing you try, you’ll learn new skills and gain something from the experience.

 There are hundreds of different ways you can market your photography business, but you’ll need to experiment to discover what suits both you and your client base.
 There is no set formula that will work for everyone, but continually showing up will certainly help and doing so will boost your confidence.

 Things that seem challenging to you today will not seem challenging in a year’s time if you experiment, test and implement things you’ve learnt.

 Want my help to finally feel more confident about marketing your photography?

-An invitation to join my Content Confidence Accelerator programme this January
+An invitation to join my Photographer’s Visibility Blueprint programme

-Working closely with me over eight weeks, in a small group of photographers, I’ll help you master your mindset around marketing and help you finally create a strategic approach to content.
+Working closely with me, in a small group of photographers, I’ll help you master your mindset around marketing and help you finally create a strategic approach to content.
 It will make marketing your photography business feel so much easier!